-Stead had a genuine disgust of the child sex trade.
+Stead had a genuine disgust for the child sex trade.
 He was revolted by the notion of wealthy men deflowering youngsters made vulnerable by their poverty.
-And, it was only wealthy men who could afford the tariff.
+And it was only wealthy men who could afford the tariff.
 The purchase of Eliza Armstrong was part of his campaign to get the age of consent raised from 13 to 16.

 The demand for the newspaper shot up and the Gazette ran out of newsprint; second-hand copies sold for 12 times the cover price.